biniama/mubs/README.md

 		Blog Description:  A technology blog about Grails, Java, Android, MySql and More

 		Has one blog entry titled : 'Grails - Introduction'

+**Road map:**

+1. Deploying app to heroku (I had started working on it.)
+2. Using searchable plugin to enable blog searching
+3. Using mail plugin to send mail when users register
+4. Uploading image with the blog and displaying it